gfilworkacc/TAP_devops_track/python_lab2/README.md

         return self.togate

-'''TODO implement
+#TODO: implement
-NandGates work like AndGates that have a Not attached to the output.''' class NandGate(BinaryGate):
+#NandGates work like AndGates that have a Not attached to the output.
+class NandGate(BinaryGate):

    def __init__(self, name):